Exotic Bark Beetle Surveys: 2005 - 2010

 Lindgren funnel traps were set to capture exotic bark beetles in high-risk locations throughout the state, including barge ports along the Ohio River, container and cargo receiving yards, and used pallet warehouses.

 Beetles of concern include those in the families Cerambycidae and Scolytidae.
-The same species were targeted each year: European Spruce Bark Beetle (Ips typographus), Red-Haired Pine Bark Beetle (Hylurgus ligniperda), Six-Toothed Bark Beetle (Ips sexdentatus), Mediterranean Pine Engraver Beetle (Orthotomicus erosus), and Spruce Wood Engraver (Pityogenes chalcographus).
+The same species were targeted each year from 2005-2010: European Spruce Bark Beetle (Ips typographus), Red-Haired Pine Bark Beetle (Hylurgus ligniperda), Six-Toothed Bark Beetle (Ips sexdentatus), Mediterranean Pine Engraver Beetle (Orthotomicus erosus), and Spruce Wood Engraver (Pityogenes chalcographus).

 Year | Survey Activity | Map |